-Living and working on a cluttered space increases your stress and anxiety levels, decreases productivity, encourages bad eating and spending habits, and even triggers respiratory issues due to all the dust that accumulates in cluttered homes.
+- and even triggers respiratory issues due to all the dust accumulating in cluttered homes.

 Journaling consists of taking some minutes a day to write down whatever’s in your head.

-There are several types of journaling like morning pages or gratitude journaling and they all serve different and amazing purposes.
+There are several types of journaling, like morning pages or gratitude journaling, and they all serve different and fantastic purposes.

 9. Drink enough water

-Did you know that our bodies are mainly made up of water?
-That’s correct.
-Around 60% of our bodies is water.
+Did you know that our bodies are mostly water?

-Drinking enough has amazing benefits like helping your body flush waste, preventing kidney damage and delivering oxygen throughout your body.
+Drinking enough has terrific benefits like helping your body flush waste, preventing kidney damage, and delivering oxygen throughout your body.